Mobile Legends: Bang Bang World Championship

-The Mobile Legends: Bang Bang World Championship (abbreviated as M World) is the annual professional Mobile Legends: Bang Bang world esports championship tournament for the game wherein teams worldwide would be facing off each other to become the world champion for Mobile Legends: Bang Bang.
-The yearly tournament is presented by Moonton and has been held four times.
+The Mobile Legends: Bang Bang World Championship (abbreviated as M World or M-Series) is the annual professional Mobile Legends: Bang Bang world esports championship tournament for the game wherein teams worldwide would be facing off each other to become the world champion for Mobile Legends: Bang Bang.
+The yearly tournament is presented by Moonton and has been held six times.

-The most recent Mobile Legends: Bang Bang World Championship 2022, also known as M4, was held from January 1 to 15, 2023.
-It amassed 4 million concurrent viewers during the Blacklist International and RRQ Hoshi bout in the upper bracket, which made M4 the third most watched esports tournament of all time.
+The most recent tournament was the MLBB M6 World Championship or referred to as M6 held in Kuala Lumpur, Malaysia.
+The Philippines' Fnatic ONIC Philippines defeated the Indonesian representatives Team Liquid Indonesia 4–1.
+The finals were held at the Axiata Arena, the same venue for the world championships from the inaugural M1 World series.
+This effectively prolongs the Philippines' dominance in Mobile Legends: Bang Bang, defeating two indonesian squads in two-consecutive years.
+Moreover, the M6 World Championship finals ranked second overall with the highest viewership peak for 2024 at 4.1 million peak viewers.

 Background

 The very first World Championship was held in Kuala Lumpur in Malaysia.
 Over 16 teams competed from Asia, South America and Europe namely Brazil, Cambodia, Indonesia, Japan, Laos, Malaysia, Myanmar, the Philippines, Russia, Thailand, the United States and Vietnam.
 In the end, EVOS Legends and Rex Regum Qeon battled in the Grand Finals by a Best of 7.
 In the Finals, EVOS Legends would go on to win the World Championship in 7 Games and they were named as the first World Championship.
 With the Prize Pool at $250,000, Team EVOS Legends would go on to bring home $80,000, and the MVP winning $3,000.

 The Second World Championship were set to be held in a public venue before the COVID-19 pandemic hit worldwide that had cancelled the public M2 World Championship games.
 However, the Second Championship were to continue as it was held on January 18 to 24, 2021.
 The original venue of the Second World Championship were to be in Jakarta in Indonesia but was moved to Singapore.
 M2 featured over 12 teams from different nations from the entire world like Brazil and Russia, but was completely dominated by Asia-based esports teams like Cambodia, Indonesia, Japan, Malaysia, Myanmar, the Philippines, and Singapore.
 The defending champions of EVOS Legends did not participate in the said Championship, however, their Singaporean branch qualified to compete.
 Among the twelve teams, the Philippines esports team Bren Esports was crowned the champion by defeating Burmese Ghouls in seven games.